aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 preview-image: /uploads/keratoconus-slit-lamp.jpg
 ---
 <div class="employee-heading">
 Keratoconus is an eye disease that can cause distorted and blurry vision, even with glasses.
-This condition involves the thinning of the cornea (the window at the front of the eye), causing the surface to protrude forward in a cone shape, giving the disease its name ("\*keras\*" meaning cornea, and "\*konos\*" meaning cone).
+This condition involves the thinning of the cornea (the window at the front of the eye), causing the surface to protrude forward in a cone shape, giving the disease its name ("*keras*" meaning cornea, and "*konos*" meaning cone).
 The condition is progressive, meaning it worsens over time, and with increased severity the cornea becomes more and more irregular.<sup>1</sup> This can lead to <a href="https://www.innovativeeyecare.com.au/what-we-do/astigmatism">astigmatism</a>, scarring and severe vision loss.

-For the best outcomes, keratoconus requires early detection.<sup>2</sup> At our Adelaide and Woodville practices, all our optometrists have an interest in keratoconus, with one (Lachlan Hoy) having written the chapter on keratoconus in the globally distributed *Contact Lenses* textbook published in 2019.
+For the best outcomes, keratoconus requires early detection.<sup>2</sup> At our Adelaide and Woodville practices, all our optometrists have an interest in keratoconus, with one (<a href="https://www.innovativeeyecare.com.au/who-we-are/lachlan-hoy">Lachlan Hoy</a>) having written the chapter on keratoconus in the globally distributed *Contact Lenses* textbook published in 2019.

 </div>